 If you click Fix and rerun, CLion will do the following:

-Search for an existing CMake profile, which has the same build type, toolchain, and CMake options as in the currently used profile, but with added compiler options for coverage (refer to Coverage compiler flags).
+Search for an existing CMake profile, which has the same build type, toolchain, and CMake options as in the currently used profile, but with added compiler options for coverage (see Coverage compiler flags).
 If one is found, CLion will switch to it and use it to run your configuration with coverage.

 If no such profile is found, CLion will create a new one, copying the Build type, Toolchain, and CMake Options parameters from the current profile and passing the coverage flags as